wootfish/eli.sohl.com/drafts/theseus-revamp.md

       solid challenge-response authentication construct to it, to support simultaneously sharing & proving ownership of one's own onion addresses.

+        * Some more on this:

+        * The "server" peer will have to initiate the challenge-response exchange.

+        * We have to be very careful to avoid anything that could weaken the key used by our hidden service.
+What sort of key is it?
+Can we do ECDH?
+That would be awesome if so.

+            * eg: challenger sends some long urandom bytestring responder computes shared ECDH secret btwn hidden service pubkeys, possibly mixes some sort of nonce into it, then encrypts the challenge string under the shared secret and sends the ciphertext

+            * it's probably a good idea to let each peer add some randomness into the challenge, which would be an argument for the responder providing a nonce. they could just send a tuple (nonce, ciphertext)

+            * but is it _necessary_? what does the responder's nonce do for us security-wise? it's not like we have to worry about replay attacks, because our output is already tied to the pair of keys in use

+            * it would basically just let us avoid producing a large number of plaintext/ciphertext pairs encrypted under the same key as a byproduct of the algorithm, but this is sort of a silly goal to have, because each peer could produce these on their own, so the only party who would "benefit" would be an observer who can't find that key (but can somehow still read that hidden service traffic -- ?!)

+            * it would NOT prevent us from providing a one-try oracle for the ECDH shared secret to the responding peer

 * _Possibly:_ Shelving the "data tags" feature for `put` requests.

    * Argument _for_ shelving this feature: The only data tags previously specified were `ip` and `port`, both of which are now irrelevant.
 We could swap them out for a tag representing a peer's onion address, perhaps.